xebialabs-community/xld-puppet-plugin/README.md

 # Overview #

-The XLD Puppet plugin is a XL Deploy plugin that adds capability for rolling out puppet manifests on an overthere.Host.
+The XLD Puppet plugin is a XL Deploy plugin that adds capability for rolling out puppet manifests and modules on an overthere.Host.

 # Requirements #

 * **Requirements**
 	* **XL Deploy** 4.5.0
+	* **Puppet** 3.4.3

 # Installation #